-This recipe comes to us courtesy of Pierre Troisgros, one of only three French chefs whose restaurants have received three stars in the Michelin Guide for more than thirty consecutive years.
+This recipe for a tasty salmon dinner comes to us courtesy of Pierre Troisgros, one of only three French chefs whose restaurants have received three stars in the Michelin Guide for more than thirty consecutive years.

 Choose the thickest center section of the fish.
 Using a flexible boning knife, cut apart the two fillets, and carefully remove skin.

 With pliers, pull out the tiny bones hiding in the center of the flesh.
 They can be found by running fingers against the grain of the fish.
 Divide the fillets in half horizontally to make four pieces weighing about 6 ounces each.